kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 - in software, the kernel will handle exceptions, fetching pages, TLB eviction, and re-execution
 - MIPS TLB entries are 64 bits: first 20 bits for page #, 6 bits for PID, first 20 bits of lower word is frame #

+Page fault is when the TLB does not have the page cached already so it throws an exception to be handled by the kernel (as in software managed tlbs)

+1. If TLB is full, perform eviction
+2. Else load the page into cache
+3. Update PTE present bit
+4. Return from exception and retry memory access

+We want to try to limit page faults.
+This can be done by
+1. Having a good cache eviction algorithm (round robin skip method)
+2. Prefetch relevant pages
+3. Limit number of processes to prevent cycling cache evicitons

+What is the clock replacement algorithm for cache eviction?
+Modified round robin heuristic with a skip bit.
+Every time a page table entry is used, set the skip bit to 1.
+When evicting, round robin and skip any tlb entries that have a value 1, zeroing it as it’s passed.
+Evict the first 0.

 #### Segmentation and Paging
 TLB is paging, physical memory is segmented.
 Looked for contiguous frames in physical memory for a segment